sripoornima/sripoornima/README.md

 ## About Me
 I’m a Computer Science Engineering graduate .

-Currently exploring Spring Boot, Docker, Kubernetes, and Jenkins, with hands-on experience in REST APIs, JUnit, and Mockito.
+Currently exploring Java, Spring Boot, Docker, Kubernetes, and Jenkins, with hands-on experience in REST APIs, JUnit, and Mockito.